NeedleDigital/platform-qgis-plugin/README.md

 ## 📋 Overview

-The Needle Digital Mining Data Importer provides seamless access to Australia's comprehensive mining database, allowing geologists, mining engineers, and researchers to import drill hole and assay data directly into QGIS for spatial analysis and visualization.
+The ND Data Importer provides seamless access to Australia's comprehensive mining database, allowing geologists, mining engineers, and researchers to import drill hole and assay data directly into QGIS for spatial analysis and visualization.

 ### Key Features